dudung/py-jupyter-nb/operator/README.md

 # operator
-Examples of Python operators (arithmetic, assignment, comparison, logical, identity, membership, bitwise)
+Examples how to use Python operators (arithmetic, assignment, comparison, logical, identity, membership, bitwise)